GSMA IoT at Secure IoT 2019

 IoT Security Lead, GSMA

-Ian is a technologist working for the GSMA, which represents the interests of mobile operators worldwide, uniting nearly 800 operators with more than 300 companies in the broader mobile ecosystem, and produces industry-leading events such as Mobile World Congress in Barcelona.
+Ian is a technologist working for the GSMA, which represents the interests of mobile operators worldwide, uniting more than 750 operators and nearly 400 companies in the broader mobile ecosystem, and produces industry-leading events such as Mobile World Congress in Barcelona.

 Ian is currently leading the GSMA’s IoT Security project which has recently published a comprehensive set of IoT Security Guidelines.
 Prior to this Ian led the delivery of the GSMA IoT Connection Efficiency Guidelines and the GSMA Embedded SIM Specifications.